-I’ve posted dozens of videos on YouTube, but none have had the viewership or impact that a recent Dove soap commercial has had.
-“Dove Real Beauty Sketches” has been viewed by millions of people in just a few short weeks.
+I’ve posted hundreds of videos on YouTube, but none have had the viewership or impact that a Dove soap commercial once had.
+“Dove Real Beauty Sketches” was viewed by millions of people in just a few short weeks.
 The commercial taps into a common concern that all of us have related to our self-image and desire to be physically attractive in the eyes of others.
 I couldn’t help but be interested in the concept of the commercial.
 A forensic artist from San Jose Police Department is commissioned to make two facial sketches of a select number of female subjects.
 The artist never gets to see what these women look like, but works only from descriptions he is given.
 The first description is provided by the subject herself.
 Sitting behind a curtain, the woman provides details related to her appearance; the shape of her chin, the size of the nose or forehead.
 The artist then creates the first sketch.

 A second sketch is next drawn from a description of the same subject, this time offered by one of the other women in the study.
 The subjects were asked to get to know one another as they were waiting to be drawn so that each could offer a description of the other.
 When he is done, the artist shows the two sketches to each subject; one sketch done from the subject’s description of herself, the other from the description offered by a stranger.
 The first sketches are uniformly less “attractive” than the second.
 Each of the subjects, as they are viewing the drawings, reflects on how sad or unattractive the self-descriptions are compared to the descriptions offered by strangers.
 Their observations are interesting: